N3X15/ss13-vox/README.md

 **This system has only been tested on Ubuntu.** Therefore, this should be installed and run on an Ubuntu system.
 A VM is recommended, but not necessary.

-1. Run ```sudo apt install python3 && pip install -r requirements.txt``` to install and configure Python 3 for Ubuntu.
+1. Run `sudo apt install python3 && pip3 install -U poetry && poetry install --no-root` to install and configure Python 3 for Ubuntu.
-1. Run ```sudo python3 setup.py``` to install and configure SoX, Festival, and oggenc.
+1. Run `sudo python3 setup.py` to install and configure SoX, Festival, and oggenc.
   * NOTE: During the install process, setup.py will download and install packages, and install new Festival voices.

 ## Generating Sounds